elopio/docs/source/includes/_reporting.md

 If a Market in the Limited Dispute (6) state is challenged then it will be moved into the All Reporting (7) state at the start of the next Reporting Window, which should be a maximum of three days away from the posting of the dispute bond.
 If a Market in the All Dispute (8) state is challenged then that market will cause a [Fork](#fork) and be moved into the Fork (9) state.

 The Fork (9) state is a special and rarely entered state.
-A fork lasts sixty (60) days, and creates multiple [Branches](#branch) of Augur.
-A Branch can be thought of as a different universe of Augur where everything is the same as all the other Branches, when they are first created anyway, except for the Finalized Outcome of the Market that has entered the Fork state.

-Users can migrate their REP from the original branch or universe into one of the new branches (whichever they choose).
+A Fork lasts sixty (60) days, known as the [Fork Period](#fork-period), and creates multiple [Universes](#branch) of Augur.
+Users can migrate their REP from the original  Universe into one of the new Universes (whichever they choose).
 Migration is one-way and final.
-The universe with the most REP migrated to it by the end of the Fork period (60 days) will be chosen as the winning branch.
-Forked markets are considered Finalized (10) in each universe but only the winning universe will be able to [Settle](#settlement) shares and reward reporters for their work.
+The Universe with the most REP migrated to it by the end of the Fork Period will be chosen as the Winning Universe.
+Forked markets are considered Finalized (10) in each universe but only the Winning Universe will be able to [Settle](#settlement) shares and reward Reporters.
+Forking is discussed in greater detail in the below section: [Forking Details](#forking-details).

 A Market can move into the Finalized (10) state anytime they have a Reported Proposed Outcome and move through a Dispute Phase without being challenged.
 Forks cannot be challenged and their markets are always considered Finalized.
 Once a market is finalized, traders can [Settle](#settlement) their [positions](#position) with the market.